Looking for ideas to help your small business and community thrive this Small Business Saturday, November 28?

 Unfortunately, many recommendations out there are only aimed at creating storewide promotions and deep discount sales.
 That's not what I recommend for smart retailers as it squanders why shoppers are coming to you in the first place, instead of going to big-box stores.

 While there are additional posts, like this one about marketing on a shoestring budget, here are some of the best ideas I’ve seen.

 14 Small Business Saturday Marketing Ideas For Retailers

 1. Bundle your merchandise.
-It's as easy to offer 20% off your entire store as it is to swipe your customer's credit card.
+It's as easy to offer 20 percent off your entire store as it is to swipe your customer's credit card.
 Resist the urge.
 Shoppers will be out spending their money, and you want to attract those who are looking for something other than just a cheap price.
 There's always someone cheaper, whether online or down the street.
 Instead, find products you can you bundle together as one purchase.
-Even if it is a gift card to your business, it is a much better promotion than a generous storewide discount because it gets customers back into your store to spend it.
+Even if it is a gift card to your retail store, it is a much better promotion than a generous storewide discount because it gets customers back into your store to spend it.

 3. Give back to a local non-religious charity.
 Collect donations.
 Have your Main Street fund new uniforms for the high school choir, plant a park, trim the trees - you name it.
 Customers feel good when they see businesses making their local world a better place.

 4. Band together with other small businesses.
 Hold a meeting with your other local businesses to create a fun marketing strategy.
 You can see how Canyon Main Street in Texas held a scavenger hunt.
 You can create a passport like they did one year in Detroit or discover more retail marketing ideas here.

 5. Get shoppers’ names.
 Use this opportunity to get those who visit you to join your Facebook page.
 Have them sign up for your newsletter on a dedicated iPad by the register.
 Getting their names and social follows is critical as you need to stay in contact with these shoppers long after the Thanksgiving leftovers have all been eaten.